ethan-egerton/BSc-Dissertation-Artefact/README.md

 Some additional features that should be added to this project are:

 * Script Execution
-* Run in background
+* Run in the background
 * Velocity specific reactions

 ## Development

-This application was developed in C# using Microsoft's WPF for UI.
-The application was made as an artefact for my dissertation for my Bachelors Of Science degree in Software Engineering.
-This project is still in early development but aims to rival premium and priced applications in the MIDI translation market.
+This application was developed in C# using Microsoft's WPF for UI as an artefact for my dissertation for my Bachelor of Science degree in Software Engineering.
+It is still in early development but aims to rival premium and priced applications in the MIDI translation market.

 ## Acknowledgments

-Without "DryWetMIDI" by "Melanchall", Mike Meinz, and Hamish Chapman, this project would have never been possible.
+This project would not have been possible without Melanchall, Mike Meinz, and Hamish Chapman.
 Thank you dearly.